Harpia Logo white

 Physiological: Air, Food, Water, Sex, Sleep, Clothing

-Choose the primary need for your product to help your Hero to fulfill.
-The space between your customer and the need he or she desires is created by a problem.
+Choose the primary need for your product to help your Hero to fulfil.
+A problem creates the space between your customer and the need he or she desires.

 THE PROBLEM: Stop selling solutions to external problems; customers buy solutions to internal problems.